RazzaTitian/B1_10_OCR/README.md

 © [2025] Kelompok B10.
 All rights reserved.

-Any unauthorized reproduction, copying, distribution, or derivation of any part of this repository is strictly prohibited.
-This work is protected under Indonesian Copyright Law (Law No. 28 of 2014).
-Violators will face legal action to the fullest extent permitted by law.
+The contents of this repository, including all source code, documentation, and associated materials (hereinafter referred to as "the Project"), are protected under Indonesian Copyright Law (Law No. 28 of 2014) as well as any applicable international intellectual property laws.

+Any unauthorized reproduction, modification, distribution, transmission, or creation of derivative works, in whole or in part, of this Project is strictly prohibited.
+Only individuals explicitly invited as Authorized Collaborators, or those who have been formally recognized in official documentation as having access rights, are permitted to modify, update, or distribute any part of this Project.

+Any attempt to bypass or alter these restrictions, including but not limited to copying, reverse engineering, decompilation, or any other form of unauthorized exploitation, will be subject to immediate legal action to the fullest extent permitted by law.
+Unauthorized actions will result in both civil and criminal liabilities, and Kelompok B10 reserves the right to seek all available remedies, including injunctions, monetary damages, and legal fees.

+Access to, and use of, this repository constitutes your agreement to be bound by the terms of this Legal Notice.
+If you do not agree with any part of these terms, you are hereby prohibited from accessing or using any materials contained herein.

-For licensing inquiries or permissions, please contact us at [razza.titian0403@mail.ugm.ac.id].
+For any questions regarding these terms, licensing issues, or to request permission for modifications, please contact us directly at [razza.titian0403@mail.ugm.ac.id].